chen-robert/cirrus/README.md

 | wallTime | The maximum walltime.
 This clock does not stop when the program has lost the CPU or when it is waiting for an external event | No |
 | mem | The maximum memory used by the program.
 Measured in KB. | No |

-Compile and execute defaults are specified under `config.compileDefaults` and `config.executeDefaults` respectively.
+Compile and execute defaults are specified under `config.isolate.compileDefaults` and `config.isolate.executeDefaults` respectively.

 ```json
 {